How To Butterfly Project For Children. Saving The Monarchs.

 Butterfly In Jar Instructions

-I found two caterpillars and I put them in a jar so I could at least save a couple butterflies.
+I found two caterpillars in the milkweed and I put them in a jar so I could save a couple butterflies.if you can do this it helps the monarch.

 I put a food colander on top of the jar so they could breath better and easier to see them.
 I added milkweed.
 I added new milkweed every day.
 Just a note don't get any of the white milky stuff from the milkweed on your skin, it can be irritating.
 I didn't remove the old milkweed because you can't remove it without disturbing the caterpillars.
 The caterpillars leave a lot of little black poops at the bottom of the glass jar don't mistake them for eggs.

 You can see from the photos that the first caterpillar turned into a cocoon, shortly after the second one turned into a cocoon.
 They are so interesting to watch.
 They go to the top of the jar and start to curl up their bodies and before you know what's happened they are a cocoon.
 The cocoons turned into butterflies in 16 days.
 Butterflies wings should dry for about 2 hours.
-You touch the the butterflies let them crawl on your finger to let them go very carefuly.
-I didn't do that I let them crawl out of the colander on their own.
+You don‘t touch the the butterflies let them crawl on your finger so you can let them go very carefuly.
+You can let them crawl out of the colander on their own if you would rather do that.

 In the photos, I tried showing all the steps the caterpillar took before becoming a beautiful butterfly.